 Continue reading “Avial | Aviyal | Vegetables in a Coconut and Yoghurt Sauce | From Kerala, India”

 This is a beautiful Olan, a curry with a coconut sauce from the Nair community of beautiful Kerala in South India.

-It is rare that we consider cooking cucumber in Australia, but that is not so in other parts of the world.
-This is a beautiful Olan, a curry with a coconut sauce from the beautiful Kerala in South India.
+This is the wonderful Olan, a curry with a coconut sauce from the beautiful Kerala in South India.
 In particular, this dish comes from the Nair community from the that region.